-The first ensemble has evolving soil moisture (i.e. a fully interactive land surface model).
+The first ensemble has evolving soil moisture (i.e., a fully interactive land surface model).
 This ensemble will be referred to as the interactive ensemble.
 The second ensemble was run with climatological soil moisture.
 While each member was initialized with different atmospheric initial conditions, it was forced with the same climatological soil moisture.
-The monthly soil moisture climatologies were created from the 53-year AMIP-style run with the same model.
+The monthly soil moisture climatologies were created from the 53-yr AMIP-style run with the same model.
 This method allowed the soil moisture to be fixed to a reasonable value that was consistent with the model.
 Thus, it is ideal for the evaluation of soil moisture memory as the additional source of predictability.
-In this paper we will refer to this ensemble as the climatological ensemble.
+We will refer to this ensemble as the climatological ensemble.
 It is important to note that while the soil moisture was fixed, the snow was evolving with time.
 We are therefore most interested in areas that are not snow covered or influenced by the history of snow cover.

-The observed SSTs were taken from the ERA-40 dataset (Fiorino 2004), originally from Hadley Center and NCEP analyses using EOFs, cleaned up near the ice edges, and interpolated to daily values using a monthly mean conserving scheme for the ECMWF 40-year reanalysis.
-Anomaly correlations were taken with respect to the CRU near surface temperature analysis without variance-adjustment (New et al, 2000).
-The observed precipitation shown in Figure 7 is from the CRU precipitation analysis.
+The observed SSTs were taken from the 40-yr European Centre for Medium-Range Weather Forecasts (ECMWF) Re-Analysis (ERA-40) dataset (Fiorino 2004), originally from the Hadley Centre and National Centers for Environmental Prediction (NCEP) analyses using EOFs, cleaned up near the ice edges, and interpolated to daily values using a monthly mean conserving scheme for the ECMWF 40-yr reanalysis.
+Anomaly correlations were taken with respect to the CRU near-surface temperature analysis without variance adjustment (New et al. 2000).
+The observed precipitation (shown later in Fig. 7) is from the CRU precipitation analysis.

-In this paper we will look at the results for two-meter temperature since we are interested in a global field with an observational record.
+In this paper we will look at the results for 2-m temperature since we are interested in a global field with an observational record.
 We found the effects on precipitation to be quite small and will therefore not show them here.
 This is consistent with previous work.
-Koster and Suarez (2002), Schlosser and Milly (2002), Kanamitsu et al. (2003) and Douville (2003) all found that soil moisture has a larger influence on near surface temperature than on precipitation.
+Koster and Suarez (2003), Schlosser and Milly (2002), Kanamitsu et al. (2003), and Douville (2003) all found that soil moisture has a larger influence on near-surface temperature than on precipitation.

-The potential predictability (r) in this study is calculated according to Sardeshmukh et al (2000) as where S/N is the signal-to-noise ratio and n is the number of ensemble members.
-In this case the signal is the ensemble mean anomaly and the noise is the ensemble spread, which are defined as:
+The potential predictability (r) in this study is calculated according to Sardeshmukh et al. (2000) as where S/N is the signal-to-noise ratio and n is the number of ensemble members.
+In this case the signal is the ensemble mean anomaly and the noise is the ensemble spread, defined as

-$$r = \frac{\left(\frac{S}{N}\right)^2}{\sqrt{\left(\left(\frac{S}{N}\right)^2 + 1\right)\left(\left(\frac{S}{N}\right)^2 + \frac{1}{n}\right)}}$$ (Eq.
-1)
+$$r = \frac{\left(\frac{S}{N}\right)^2}{\sqrt{\left[\left(\frac{S}{N}\right)^2 + 1\right]\left[\left(\frac{S}{N}\right)^2 + \frac{1}{n}\right]}},$$ (1)